lars-t-hansen/flatjs/SPEC.md

   on the same line as the assignment operator.
 * Occasionally, the translator fails to parenthesize code correctly because it can't insert parentheses blindly as that interacts badly with automatic semicolon insertion (yay JavaScript).
+When in doubt, use semicolons.

 Failures to obey these rules will sometimes lead to mysterious parsing and runtime errors.
 A look at the generated code is usually enough to figure out what's going on; problems tend to be local.

+It's a goal to make the macro substitution more reliable.

 ## Programs